 - 4.8.1.
 The CIPFA Code of Practice on Treasury Management recommends the adoption of detailed Treasury Management Practices (TMPs).
-CIPFA recommends that TMPs should cover the following areas:
+As outlined in section 1.1 above, the Treasury Management Code and Prudential Code were updated towards the end of 2017 and detailed published guidance notes are still awaited.
+Once these are received the TMP's will be updated and resubmitted for approval.
+The previous 2011 guidance from CIPFA recommends that TMPs should cover the following areas:

-- Risk Management
+- · Risk Management

 - Best Value and Performance Management

 - Decision Making and Analysis

 - Approved Instruments

 - Organisation, Segregation of duties and dealing arrangements

 - Reporting and Management Information requirements

 - Budgeting, Accounting and Audit

 - Cash and cashflow management

-- Avoidance of money laundering
+- · Avoidance of money laundering

 - Training

 - Use of external service providers

 - Corporate Governance

-Treasury Management is a specialised and potentially risky activity which is currently managed on a day to day basis by the Financial Services Team under authorisation from the Commissioner's Chief Finance Officer as part of a shared service arrangement for the provision of financial services.
+Treasury Management is a specialised and potentially risky activity which is currently managed on a day to day basis by the Financial Services Team under authorisation from the Joint Chief Finance Officer as part of a shared service arrangement for the provision of financial services.
 The training needs of treasury management staff to ensure that they have appropriate skills and expertise to effectively undertake treasury management responsibilities is addressed on an ongoing basis.